Micro-T/TIME study overview presentation

 Micro-T/TIME study overview slides

-This study will use real-time mobile technologies to collect intensive longitudinal data examining differences in the micro-temporal processes underlying the adoption and maintenance of physical activity, low sedentary time, and sufficient sleep duration.
-We will conduct a prospective within-subject case-crossover observational study across a 12-month period among ethnically-diverse, emerging adults (ages 18-29).
-We will collect intensive longitudinal data using intermittent, real-time self-report and continuous, sensor-based passive monitoring with smartwatches and smartphones to predict within-subject variation in the likelihood of behavior episodes and lapses.
+This study, a collaboration between USC and Northeastern University, used real-time mobile technologies to collect intensive longitudinal data in order to examine differences in the micro-temporal processes underlying the adoption and maintenance of physical activity, low sedentary time, and sufficient sleep duration.
+We are analyzing data we collected in a prospective within-subject case-crossover observational study across a 12-month period among ethnically-diverse, emerging adults (ages 18-29).
+We gathered intensive longitudinal data using intermittent, real-time self-report and continuous, sensor-based passive monitoring with smartwatches and smartphones, and we are exploring how to use these data to predict within-subject variation in the likelihood of behavior episodes and lapses.

 If interested in collaboration using the TIME dataset, please contact firstname.lastname@example.org (please include “TIME Study” in the subject line)